Download the International Degree Program Accreditation Policy (10 pages PDF).

 The following principles apply to the process of international degree program accreditation:

-1. Accreditation of international degree programs is undertaken against the Accreditation Standards.
+1. Accreditation of international degree programs is undertaken against the accreditation standards.

-3. International degree programs are subject to the same accreditation processes and monitoring requirements (such as annual reporting) as Australian programs, except where specified in this policy or the APC Pharmacy Program Accreditation Guide (‘Accreditation Guide’).
+3. International degree programs are subject to the same accreditation processes and monitoring (such as annual reporting) as Australian programs, except where specified in this policy or the APC Accreditation Guide.

 5. Graduates from an APC international accredited degree program are not eligible for the same Pharmacy Board of Australia (PharmBA) registration pathway as Australian program graduates (see part 7 of this policy).